 Important notes about the assignment:

 - This is an individual assignment.
-Plagiarism (if in doubt of what constitutes plagiarism, please ask).
+Plagiarism is an irreversible non-negotiable failure in the course (if in doubt of what constitutes plagiarism, please ask).

 - The submission cut-off date will be 7 days after the deadline.
 Late submissions will receive late penalties in line with the late penalty policy, see EECS handbook and QMUL assessment handbook.